-What are the differences between our loose powder, sachets and Elixir?
+What are the differences between our loose powder and sachets?

 Anna: Basically, how you choose to take it.
 All our collagen formulations are made with a hydrolysed marine collagen peptide powder.
 We have a variety of offerings to suit the specific preferences and needs of all our customers.
-Whether you prefer a loose powder, a pre-measured sachet solution or a super convenient pre-mixed Elixir, there’s a collagen product to suit everyone.
+Whether you prefer a loose powder or a pre-measured sachet solution, there’s a collagen product to suit everyone.

 Can I take marine collagen when pregnant or breastfeeding?

 Anna: As with all supplements, we recommend talking to a trusted healthcare professional before taking any ingestible products.